AI Search Visibility Metrics and KPIs: What to Track Beyond Rankings

 High assisted conversions but low direct conversions?
 Your brand influences buyers even if they don’t click.
 Report this metric to leadership so they see the full funnel, not just last-click traffic.

-Three errors that kill dashboard usefulness.
+Three errors kill dashboard usefulness.

 Frequently Asked Questions

-What are the best tools for monitoring AI search KPIs?
+What are AI search visibility metrics?

 Author